 - Forgiveness and self-compassion: these two keys are essential to changing any behaviours but especially those rooted in deep emotions.
 There will be times when we just give up or give in, dive headfirst into a bag of crisps or a family block of crappy chocolate, and apply a temporary sugary or savoury soothing balm.
 It takes exploration and practice, trying out different coping tools or techniques to discover what works when, and sometimes we need to give in to it.
 After which, we can reflect on it, learn from it, and adjust or adapt our approach.

 Eating well is about so much more than simply eating when physically hungry.
 Food and eating weave their way through our culture, our lifestyles, our health, our ability to turn up as our best self each day.
 Yes, there’s the biochemical, nutritional, and weight management science to consider, sorting myths and fallacies from fact; those take care of the “what”, “when” and “how much” of eating and food choice.
 There’s also a need to look at psychology and behaviour, as this helps us to understand the “why” and “with whom” that are the starting point for every food episode we experience.

-Exploring eating from every angle helps us to improve our relationship with food – all food – from whatever platform: whether for fuel, health, celebration, socialising, enjoyment or for the taste experience, we can bring our whole self – emotions and all – to the table.
+Exploring eating from every angle helps us to improve our relationship with food – all food: whether for fuel, health, celebration, socialising, enjoyment or for the taste experience, we can bring our whole self – emotions and all – to the table.

 Fancy a chat about your eating?
 Email me or call 07905 093840.